Roaming in Red Wing

 Today, visitors, especially from the big city, consider Red Wing small-town America at its best.

 Trip Tips: Red Wing, Minnesota

 Getting there: It's an hour southeast of the Twin Cities.

 It's fun to go there by train, and the depot is right downtown, on the river.
 Amtrak's Empire Builder arrives from the west at 8:54 a.m. and from the east at 8:49 p.m.

-The Harbor Bar, across the river channel from Levee Park, holds music festivals in summer.
+The Harbor Bar, across the river channel from Levee Park, offers live music on weekends in summer.